applicationdesignframework/applicationdesignframework.github.io/examples/application-design/README.md

 **Note:** It is not necessarily the actual Amazon EC2 design.

 ## Use case
-Company wants to build an Amazon EC2 product.
-The first use case is to allow customers launch instances.
+Offer virtual machines (instances) as a service.

 ### Business flow
 ![](https://github.com/alexpulver/adf/assets/4362270/e39e7d4c-aea3-4130-b1b8-60da4187745c)

 ## Features and stories
-Feature: Manage EC2 instances
+Instance type with Intel CPU and local NVMe storage
-* User story: As a developer, I want to launch an instance
+* As a developer, I want to launch an instance
+* As a developer, I want to stop an instance
+* As a developer, I want to delete an instance
+* As a budget owner, I want to know the usage cost of an instance
+* As a security engineer, I want to define instance’s network perimeter

 ## Requirements
 Requirements are not described in this example for brevity.